Civilian Conservation Centers

 Enjoy all the benefits of a Job Corps campus, surrounded by nature

-Train and learn in conservation training areas to protect and restore our nation’s forests and grasslands
+Train and learn in conservation training areas to protect and restore our nation’s grasslands from the impacts of climate change

 Perform work projects in the forests and on public lands